Neural Diversity Regularizes Hallucinations in Language Models: ND-LoRA: A Practical Demonstration

 \section{ND-LoRA: A Practical Demonstration}

 We introduce ND-LoRA (Neural Diversity Low-Rank Adaptation), a parameter-efficient method that demonstrates our theoretical framework for neural diversity regularization.
-ND-LoRA extends the ParScale architecture with stream-aware LoRA adapters and explicit decorrelation objectives.
+ND-LoRA extends the ParScale architecture with stream-aware LoRA adapters and explicit decorrelation objectives. \autoref{fig:diagram} visually summarizes our approach.